-Where certain skills are in scarce supply across organisations worldwide, learning new skills is certainly a pro for both the employee and the organisation.
+Where certain skills are in scarce supply across organizations worldwide, learning new skills is certainly a pro for both the employee and the organization.

-In fact, 87% of organisations say they already have a skills gap or will do in the next few years.
+In fact, 87% of organizations say they already have a skills gap or will do in the next few years.

 Whatever the side gig, employees often pick up skills such as time management, digital skills, and business and financial acumen when working for themselves that can be easily transferred back to their day jobs, which is great for business.

-Using these new skills can be hugely beneficial to organisations.
+Using these new skills can be hugely beneficial to organizations.

 Flexible and configurable HR and People systems enable HR to track employees’ skills, so when you need certain skills on a project, your HR team, managers and leaders can identify individuals with the right skillsets to get the job done.